Unidata/netcdf/NUG-gradle/pages/nc3_file_formats.md

 Implementations of the netCDF classic and 64-bit offset format must ensure that names are normalized according to Unicode NFC normalization rules during encoding as UTF-8 for storing in the file header.
 This is necessary to ensure that gratuitous differences in the representation of Unicode names do not cause anomalies in comparing files and querying data objects by name.

-> Note on streaming data: The largest possible record count, 2^32 - 1, is reserved to indicate an indeterminate number of records.
+**Note on streaming data**: The largest possible record count, 2^32 - 1, is reserved to indicate an indeterminate number of records.
 This means that the number of records in the file must be determined by other means, such as reading them or computing the current number of records from the file length and other information in the header.
 It also means that the numrecs field in the header will not be updated as records are added to the file.
 [This feature is not yet implemented].

-> Note on padding: In the special case when there is only one record variable and it is of type character, byte, or short, no padding is used between record slabs, so records after the first record do not necessarily start on four-byte boundaries.
+**Note on padding**: In the special case when there is only one record variable and it is of type character, byte, or short, no padding is used between record slabs, so records after the first record do not necessarily start on four-byte boundaries.
 However, as noted above under “Note on vsize”, the vsize field is computed to include padding to the next multiple of 4 bytes.
 In this case, readers should ignore vsize and assume no padding.
 Writers should store vsize as if padding were included.

-> Note on byte data: It is possible to interpret byte data as either signed (-128 to 127) or unsigned (0 to 255).
+**Note on byte data**: It is possible to interpret byte data as either signed (-128 to 127) or unsigned (0 to 255).
 When reading byte data through an interface that converts it into another numeric type, the default interpretation is signed.
 There are various attribute conventions for specifying whether bytes represent signed or unsigned data, but no standard convention has been established.
 The variable attribute “_Unsigned” is reserved for this purpose in future implementations.

-> Note on char data: Although the characters used in netCDF names must be encoded as UTF-8, character data may use other encodings.
+**Note on char data**: Although the characters used in netCDF names must be encoded as UTF-8, character data may use other encodings.
 The variable attribute “_Encoding” is reserved for this purpose in future implementations.

-> Note on fill values: Because data variables may be created before their values are written, and because values need not be written sequentially in a netCDF file, default “fill values” are defined for each type, for initializing data values before they are explicitly written.
+**Note on fill values**: Because data variables may be created before their values are written, and because values need not be written sequentially in a netCDF file, default “fill values” are defined for each type, for initializing data values before they are explicitly written.
 This makes it possible to detect reading values that were never written.
 The variable attribute “_FillValue”, if present, overrides the default fill value for a variable.
 If _FillValue is defined then it should be scalar and of the same type as the variable.